Donate

 Displaced Persons Camp Exhibit

-he exhibit commemorates the 60th anniversary of The Displaced Persons Commission Act signed by President Harry S. Truman on June 25, 1948.
+This exhibit commemorates the 60th anniversary of The Displaced Persons Commission Act signed by President Harry S. Truman on June 25, 1948.
 More than 100,000 Ukrainians benefited from this act of the 80th Congress of the United States when they immigrated to the United States.
+These photographs and other materials were exhibited at the UMA in 2008.

 Enter Exhibit